-At the 2019 General Meeting, we will request your approval of the total remuneration amount to be awarded to the Board of Directors for the period until the following General Meeting, the maximum aggregate amount of fixed remuneration to be awarded to the Executive Committee in fiscal year 2020/21, and the maximum aggregate amount of variable remuneration awarded to the Executive Committee in fiscal year 2018/19.
+At the 2020 Annual General Meeting of Shareholders, we will request your approval of the total remuneration amount to be awarded to the Board of Directors for the period until the following Annual General Meeting of Shareholders, the maximum aggregate amount of fixed remuneration to be awarded to the Executive Committee in fiscal year 2021/22, and the maximum aggregate amount of variable remuneration awarded to the Executive Committee in fiscal year 2019/20.
 Additionally, you will have the opportunity to express your opinion on this Remuneration Report in a consultative vote.
-You will find in the report that the remuneration awarded to the Board of Directors for the compensation period ending with the 2019 General Meeting and the fixed remuneration awarded to the Group Executive Board in 2018/19 are within the limits approved at the 2018 General Meeting and 2017 General Meeting.
+You will find in the report that the remuneration awarded to the Board of Directors for the compensation period ending with the 2020 Annual General Meeting of Shareholders and the fixed remuneration awarded to the Executive Committee in 2019/20 are within the limits approved at the 2019 Annual General Meeting of Shareholders and 2018 Annual General Meeting of Shareholders.